donbright/j92/README.md

 for an extremely flexibly code base that will allow various forms of output.
 We don't care about speed in this situation.

+# Point Edge Face Polyhedron

+How do we build a Polyhedron?
+We consider a layer of building blocks.

+ Polyhedron is made of Faces
+ Faces are made of Edges
+ Edges are made of Points
+ Points are made of Coordinates
+ Coordinates are PseudoFields

+Now this is in contrast to most geometry libraries, where a Polyhedron is a set of Points, with a separate list of indexes into that list of points which describes each face or edge or whatever.

+Why don't we do that here?

+Because we are keeping the basic design very consistent and logical as there are just layers of collections of simpler things.
+So at each layer n, thing X is a collection of thing on layer n-1.

+Why?
+Because I think it's cool.

+Now, you can reconstruct the traditional Polyhedron representation of a list of points, and indexes to edges, if you want, thats totally doable.
+In fact this program does it.
+But it's not necessary

+But isn't that horrifically inefficient?
+Well, technically yes.
+Spacewise it is terrible inefficient.

+But not exactly.
+Because Polyhedron, Faces, Edges, Points, and Coordinates are all Trait objects, you can implement their functions however you wish So the 'backing' of the data could be traditional index style, and you could make your iterators simply return info using that data structure.

 # PseudoField number type

 What is a PseudoField?
 The name comes from the mathematical concept of a